marcmodin/terramate-workshop/docs/part-two.md

 }
 ```

+For advanced usage, explore the experimental `tmgen` feature or develop your own methods using generate. <https://terramate.io/docs/cli/code-generation/tmgen#example>

 ### Considerations

-> While Terramate's generate feature is powerful, it can introduce complexity and potential over-engineering.
+While Terramate's generate feature is powerful, you can introduce complexity and potential over-engineering.
+We like Terramate since it doesn't dictate how to you write or stucture your terraform unlike contemporary tools and would recommend a simplistic approach.

-For advanced usage, explore the experimental `tmgen` feature or develop your own methods to share common values files. <https://terramate.io/docs/cli/code-generation/tmgen#example>

 ## Next Step